Nooskewl/booboo/README.txt

 Copyright 2022-2024 ILLUMINATI NORTH

-BooBoo is a mini high-level assembly-like language with game API.
+BooBoo is a mini language with a simple, but powerful game API.

 To run the examples, run ./BooBoo <path/to/data/> or just run BooBoo to get a launcher (point the launcher to where there is a data/